impromptu1583/klipperSidekick/README.md

 Choose `Atmega AVR` as the architecture and `atmega2560` as the processor model on the menuconfig section.
 ![alt text](images/readme/01-menuconfig.png)

+Follow the instructions closely and if you receive any timeout messages power the printer off and back on again then retry.

 ## configuration
 TODO